jsongo/safequeue/readme.md

 	fmt.Printf("queue's length: %v\n", queue.GetLen())
 }

-// workWithQueue uses a goconcurrentqueue.Queue to perform the work func workWithQueue(queue goconcurrentqueue.Queue) error {
+// workWithQueue uses a safequeue.Queue to perform the work func workWithQueue(queue safequeue.Queue) error {
 	// do some work

 	// enqueue an item